cryostatio/cryostat-legacy/COMMANDS.md

 * #### `list`
     ###### usage
-    `list`
+    `list target`
     ###### synopsis
-    Lists recordings in the target JVM.
-The name provided in this list is the name that can be used to download the recording, as well as to pass to other commands which operate upon recordings.
+    Lists recordings in the specified target JVM.
+The name provided in this list is the name to pass to other commands which operate upon recordings.
     ###### see also
     [`list-saved`](#list-saved)